fullstack-hy2020/fullstack-hy2020.github.io/src/content/5/en/part5c.md

 The form is submitted by simulating a <i>submit</i> event for the form.

 The first expect of the test verifies that submitting the form results in a call to the event handler.
-The second expect inspects the <i>state</i> object that was passed to the <i>Wrapper</i> component, and verifies that the value that was written in the input is reflected in the state.
+The second expect inspects the <i>state</i> object that was passed to the <i>Wrapper</i> component, and verifies that the value written in the input has become part of the state.

 ### Frontend integration tests

 In the previous part of the course material, we wrote integration tests for the backend that tested its logic and connected database through the API provided by the backend.
-When writing these tests we made the conscious decision not to write unit tests, as the code for that backend is fairly simple, and it is likely that bugs in our application occur in more complicated scenarios that integration tests are well suited for.
+When writing these tests, we made the conscious decision not to write unit tests, as the code for that backend is fairly simple, and it is likely that bugs in our application occur in more complicated scenarios that integration tests are well suited for.

 So far all of our tests for the frontend have been unit tests that have validated the correct functioning of individual components.
-Unit testing is useful at times but even a comprehensive suite of unit tests is not enough to validate that the application works as a whole.
+Unit testing is useful at times, but even a comprehensive suite of unit tests is not enough to validate that the application works as a whole.

 Next let's write a single integration test for the application.
 Writing integration tests is considerably more difficult than writing unit tests for individual components.
 There are two challenges specific to our application: the application fetches the notes from the backend <i>and</i> the application uses local storage for storing information about the user who is logged in.